Cabuyao: Geography

-The ricefields/ricelands in Cabuyao are found in Barangay Bigaa, Butong, Marinig, Gulod, Baclaran, Mamatid, San Isidro, Pulo, Banay-Banay, Niugan and Sala.
+The ricefields or ricelands in Cabuyao are found in Barangay Bigaa, Butong, Marinig, Gulod, Baclaran, Mamatid, San Isidro, Pulo, Banay-Banay, Niugan and Sala.
 As of year 2004, the total area of riceland is 940.56 hectares (9.4056 in square kilometers) and 468 farmers as per data of the City Agriculture Office.

 Narra Trees are planted along the Poblacion-Marinig Road and beside the compound of the City Hall of Cabuyao.
 Agricultural crops are palay, squash, garlic, watermelon, pineapple, coffee and other fruit bearing plants.

 Barangays

-Cabuyao was politically divided into eighteen (18) urbanized barangays.
+Cabuyao is politically divided into 18 barangays - as indicated in the matrix below - which are all classified as urban.
+Each barangay consists of puroks and some have sitios.